jldimond/fish546-2015/Course_Project/Data Records.md

 ###Results

 From these data files, transcriptome-wide patterns of CpG O/E were determined, as well as CpG O/E patterns for each GOSlim bin.
 Transcriptome-wide analyses generally suggest bimodal patterns of CpG O/E in all species (Figs 1-5).
 As with patterns of gene body methylation in several other invertebrates analyzed to date, such a bimodal pattern appears to reflect populations of hypo- and hypermethylated genes.
+The coral transcriptomes appear to have relatively large fractions of genes with high CpG O/E, reflecting hypomethylated genes.

 ![Figure 3](./images/Ahya_density.png?raw=true)